Jeevamk/React-Notes/README.md

 # Q: `Npm`
 - Package manager.
-- it manages all the packages.
+- It manages all the packages.
 (Packages itclude libraries and frameworks)
-- -It is default package manager of node.js
+- It is default package manager of node.js

 # Q: `package.json`
   - It is a configuration of NPM